Candy Shop: Dylan’s Candy Bar

 I know, this is a shocker.
-I love the Field Museum, but I’ll give that a shout-out in my Slice down below.
-The city’s History Museum is so intimate and gives such a fascinating picture of the city’s history, it deserves this spot.
+I love the Field Museum, but the city’s History Museum is so intimate and gives such a fascinating picture of the city’s history, it deserves this spot.
 The collection of artifacts they have on display, from cars to neon signs, to posters celebrating blues and jazz legends, to the dioramas from Chicago’s past –it’s just so cool.

 Music of the Town